miketwo/virtualsat/README.md

 Note the additional environmental parameter `USE_ORBIT_PARAMETERS`.
 Other env vars can be used to change the satellite name and orbit.

 Now that the satellite is in orbit, **it will only respond to commands when it is over a groundstation**.
 You will need to deploy a groundstation.

-In a 3rd terminal, deploy a groundstation with the following:
+In another terminal, deploy a groundstation with the following:

 ```
 docker run --rm -it \
-  -p 5000:5000/tcp \
   --name gs \
   --network VirtualSatNet \
   miketwo/virtualsat-gs
 ```

+### Satellite Operations in Orbit

+In order to command the satellite in orbit, there are 2 steps:
+ - Command a groundstation to track the satellite
+ - Wait for the satellite to be within Line of Sight of the groundstation

-Now you need to schedule all your commands. **Using a Mission Control will make this MUCH easier**.
-But for now, a few commands will be available manually.
-If you haven't already, start the console:
+**Using a Mission Control will make this MUCH easier**.
+But we will demonstrate how it can be done manually.

+First, start the console:

 ```
 docker run --rm -it \